 In combination these three fields accounted for 43,060 people in total or 48.6% of the local workers.

 In comparison, New South Wales employed 5.9% in Transport, Postal and Warehousing; 10.7% in Construction and 8.5% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of the Bayside Council area and New South Wales were:

-- Accommodation and Food Services (+1,195 full-time equivalent local workers)
+- Professional, Scientific and Technical Services (+2,274 full-time equivalent local workers)

 - Retail Trade (+1,694 full-time equivalent local workers)

 - Public Administration and Safety (+1,151 full-time equivalent local workers)